tnathalang/TinyApp/README.md

 ## Getting started

-- Install all dependencies (using the 'npm install' command for all except for possibly the bcrypt)
+- Install all dependencies, please use yarn instead of npm install!
 - Run the development web server using the 'node express_server.js' command.